-Immediately before coming to Holy Communion, Sandy served as associate to the rector at St. John’s Episcopal Church in Roanoke, Virginia, where he directed worship and outreach ministries in a large, downtown parish.
-As an extension of his work at St. John’s, Sandy served as the founding chaplain to the Roanoke City Fire-EMS Department and as a community representative on the Institutional Review Board at Carilion Clinic and Roanoke Memorial Hospital.
+Before coming to Holy Communion, Sandy was associate to the rector at St. John’s Episcopal Church in Roanoke, Virginia.
+He was the founding chaplain to the Roanoke City Fire-EMS Department and as a community representative on the institutional review board at Carilion Clinic and Roanoke Memorial Hospital.

-A “cradle Episcopalian” from Massachusetts, Sandy has always wanted to make a career out of serving the Episcopal Church.
-Before going to seminary, he worked in the executive office of the General Convention at the Episcopal Church’s national headquarters in New York City.
-During that time, Sandy advised several of the Episcopal Church’s policy-making committees, helped plan a reorganization of the Presiding Bishop’s staff and coordinated worship services for as many as 8,000 people.
-He continues to plan and direct General Convention worship services at the invitation of the presiding bishop.
+A “cradle Episcopalian” from Massachusetts, Sandy always intended to serve the Episcopal Church as a career.
+Before seminary, he worked in the executive office of the General Convention at the denomination's national headquarters in New York.
+He advised several policy-making committees, helped plan a reorganization of the Presiding Bishop’s staff and coordinated worship services for as many as 8,000 people.

 Sandy earned his undergraduate degree from Hamilton College in Clinton, New York.
 He completed his seminary studies at Virginia Theological Seminary in Alexandria, Virginia.
 He was ordained at the Cathedral of St. John the Divine in New York in 2010.